pabloruiz55/Rentable/README.md

 # Rentable
-A contract for making contracts that can be rented.
+A contract for making contracts/items that can be rented.

 The Rentable contract allows any contract inheriting from it to be rented.
 The owner of the item (whoever deployed the contract) can set the terms of the rental and make the item available for others to use it for as long as they want (within some limits set by the owner).